Looking to create a stunning website? Then it’s no surprise you’re choosing between Squarespace and WordPress.

 Squarespace vs WordPress – Ongoing Maintenance: The Verdict

 Squarespace wins.
 It’s much less work than WordPress because all updates are managed for you.
-There’s no danger of downloading an outdated plugin like there is with WordPress.
+There’s no danger of downloading an outdated plugin like there is with WordPress – instead, everything is automatically handled in-house.
 With this low maintenance system, Squarespace saves you time and effort.

 The internet is a wonderful place.
 It can be fun, exciting, educational, and social.
 But it can also be scary.
 Just like in the real world, your website needs security to keep it safe from intruders.
 You wouldn’t leave your front door wide open, and your website is no different.